 Deaf zone groups:

 MK Deaf Zone is a volunteer-led group that offers a range of activities including badminton and a craft club.
 There is also a monthly afternoon session at John Lewis community room.
 Wednesday afternoon sessions are particularly important for older members who catch up on news and find out important information.
 The sessions are also a great way for older sign language users to continue Deaf Culture.

 Deaf Culture focuses on community values and using British Sign Language (BSL) as the main method of communication.
 Many volunteers and group attendees are bi-lingual so use BSL and English.
 However, most attendees use BSL to access information and are therefore native sign language users.

 Around 15 volunteers run MKDZ to support the wider Deaf Community.
 Most of the group’s activities are aimed at adults, although there are family events during the summer such as the Deaf Picnic.

 From time to time, the volunteers organise days out.
 To date, days out have included Ladies Day at Ascot, Kensington Palace to see Princess Diana’s dresses and more recently, a tour around Bletchley Park.

-MK Deaf Zone volunteers encourage other sign language users (deaf or hearing) to get involved in activities.
+MK Deaf Zone volunteers encourage other sign language users to get involved in activities.
 The volunteers are keen to see others become part of the local Deaf Community.